Ran-Over-Studios/.github/profile/README.md

-# Welcome to Techsplet's official GitHub!
+# Welcome to Ran Over Studios's official GitHub!

 ## Q&A

-Q: What is Techsplet?
+Q: What is Ran Over Studios?
 :-
-A: Techsplet is a small team working on Software and possibly even Games... all for fun!
+A: Ran Over Studios is a small team working on Software and possibly even Games... all for fun!

-Q: Who owns Techsplet?
+Q: Who owns Ran Over Studios?
 :-
 A: SpunBlue